I’ve got a secret to admit!

 Here it is, the beloved Costco hot dog combo.
 For $2.10 Canadian, you get a big hot dog and a drink.
 This is probably the cheapest combo known to man.
 We regularly purchase the Costco Kirkland Signature Beef Wieners that they use in the Costco food court hot dog combo.
 However my husband doesn’t quite do them justice like Costco does.
 The food court hot dog tastes much better in Costco than at home.
 I generally don’t eat these hot dogs but I definitely would get one next time I’m at Costco because they do taste delicious.
 The bun is soft, the hot dog is cooked perfectly, they have condiments available such as ketchup and mustard and if you like they’ll even give you a small container of onions.

 I saved the best for last.
-The Costco soft serve yogurt is amazing.
-Despite it being yogurt it doesn’t have that sour tang that a lot of other frozen yogurts do.
+The Costco ice cream in Canada is amazing.
 You can choose between vanilla, chocolate or swirl.
 I like the plain vanilla, Sean likes the chocolate so we ended up getting swirl.
-The yogurt is delicious and as good as any other soft serve you can get that you pay way more for, this was $1.65 Canadian per ice cream.
+The Costco ice cream is delicious and as good as any other soft serve you can get that you pay way more for, this was $1.65 Canadian per ice cream.
 Even though we were both stuffed we kept eating our ice cream because it was that good.
 It’s not overly sweet and I found the chocolate and vanilla flavor was light.
-Sean and I both agreed we’d make it a habit to get the yogurt soft serve in the summer anytime we’re at Costco.
+Sean and I both agreed we’d make it a habit to get the soft serve in the summer anytime we’re at Costco.

 Sampling the selection at the food court was a pretty fun way to pass time while waiting for our tires to be put on!
 The pizza didn’t live up to the hype so that was disappointing but I’ve heard that the pizza in the United States is far better than in Canada.
 I will definitely be eating more of the frozen yogurt and if I needed a quick dinner or lunch I wouldn’t hesitate to have the hot dog combo again!